Online ticket sales will close at 4pm on Wednesday, March 7. We will not be selling tickets at the door the night of the event.

 Join AIGA today and save $5 on your ticket.

-Special thanks to Heather Snyder Quinn and Marissa Strassel, AIGA Chicago Event Chairs, for organizing this event and to Morningstar, Inc. for hosting this event.
+Special thanks to Heather Snyder Quinn and Marissa Strassel, AIGA Chicago Event Chairs, for organizing this event, to Mariana Domagalski for event support, to Morningstar, Inc. for hosting this event, and to Amy Schwartz at Bright Bright Great for the artwork.